GET A SMALL BUSINESS LOAN

 There are different types of funders that are available for small business loans.
 You should know the difference between the major players before you apply for your business loan.

 Banks typically offer more financial products than credit unions but usually charge higher rates.
 Approval rates are also extremely low.
+They require a tremendous amount of paperwork including business plans.
+Established businesses must be prepared to provide financial statements show them a plan for the future to repay the bank loans.

 Credit unions usually offer much lower interest rates, loan fees, and discounts to their members than banks do.